Crystal Therapy for Pets

 There are many ways to use the therapeutic properties of crystals.
-Place larger clusters near their bedding, on the outside of cages and aquariums, or in the corners of stalls.
+Place larger clusters around the home near their bedding, on the outside of cages and aquariums or in the corners of stalls.
 Attach crystal charms to or wrap crystals around their collars.
 Consider having a crystal necklace made for your pet.
 Encircle your pet with small clusters or polished crystals.
-Put polished stones in a drawstring bag and place the stones and bag under their bedding, attached to a cage, or anywhere above where they sleep, such as a shelf.
+Put polished stones in a drawstring bag and place the stones and bag under their bedding, attached to a cage, or anywhere above where they sleep such as a shelf.
 Sew into halters, bedding, pillows, sweaters or other articles of pet clothing.
 Whenever possible, locate a crystal therapist who makes house calls because pets respond better in their own environment.

 There are some safety considerations when using crystals.
 They may pose a choking risk if the pet were to swallow one.
-Many crystals contain heavy metals and would be poisonous if swallowed.
+Many crystals contain heavy metals and the swallowed stone would also be poisonous.
 Placing crystals in an aquarium may also leach heavy metals into the water; make sure this does not become drinking water.
 Crystals will work from a short distance, so it is not necessary for them to be on the pet or within their reach.
-For crystal necklaces, make sure they are made from elastic for smaller animals and thin wire for larger.
-If the collar becomes caught on something, it needs to break.
+If you decide on crystal necklaces, make sure they are made from elastic for smaller animals and thin wire for larger.
+This is because if the collar becomes caught on something, you want it to break.